Virtual Global University: MBI program

 The VGU offers a master's program leading to the degree of an "International Master of Business Informatics" (MBI).
-The creation of the MBI was supported by the German "Bundesministerium für Bildung und Forschung" (federal ministry of education and research) within the program "New Media in Education".
-The program is accredited by government as well as by ACQUIN.
-The master's degree is awarded by the European University Viadrina (EUV) in Frankfurt (Oder), Germany in cooperation with the VGU.
-While the latter one provides expertise and teaching for the program, EUV is responsible for ensuring that the academic and educational standards of the program are maintained at an appropriate level.
+The creation of the MBI was supported by the German "Bundesministerium für Bildung und Forschung" (federal ministry of education and research) within the program "New Media in Education."
+The program is accredited by the government as well as by ACQUIN.
+The master's degree is awarded by the European University Viadrina (EUV) in Frankfurt (Oder), Germany, in cooperation with the VGU.
+While the latter provides expertise and teaching for the program, EUV is responsible for ensuring that the academic and educational standards of the program are maintained at an appropriate level.

 Certificate courses

 Independent certificate courses on a number of IT and management topics are offered in addition to the master program MBI.

 Faculty and management

 Head

 The head of the Virtual Global University is Prof. Dr. Karl Kurbel.
 He is also CEO of the VGU GmbH and head of the Business Informatics Chair at the European University Viadrina in Frankfurt (Oder), Germany.